The Heather Channel Chapter 1

 After about twenty minutes of flying, Hiccup spotted the ship .
 It was a typical Viking coastal ship, except that the waves were nearly level with the deck, and its crew consisted of one motionless girl.

 "Toothless, if you land on that ship, you'll sink it," Hiccup said.
-"I'll drop onto the deck."
+"I'll drop onto the deck.
+You just fly in a steady circle without changing course, so you don't crash without me."
 The dragon slowly flew over the sinking ship and Hiccup slid off his saddle, making the short drop to the deck below.
 His metal leg landed on a wet spot and he fell flat, scrambling to recover his balance.
-Toothless flew in circles, waiting for a command from Hiccup.
+Toothless glided in circles, waiting for a command from Hiccup.

 He approached the one crew.
 She was kneeling on the deck, doubled over, oblivious to her rescuer or the state of her ship.
 Slowly, she looked up at him.
 Her face showed several bruises.

 "You again?" she asked softly.
 Her eyes were filled with such pain, Hiccup was almost knocked back at the sight of them.